tub-lsdi/sema-join/docs/docs/using-sema-join.md

 ![Join Results](/img/how_2_sema_join/join_results.png)

-## Tips for Best Results

-**Data Quality**
-Ensure your tables contain clean, consistent data.
-Remove duplicates and handle missing values before uploading.

-**Column Selection**
-Choose columns that represent meaningful entities or concepts.
-Avoid using purely random identifiers.

-**Algorithm Choice**
-Start with CS-JP-LP for best quality results on smaller tables.
-Switch to RS-JP for large tables or time-sensitive operations while maintaining quality significantly better than traditional join methods.

-**AI Suggestions**
-Leverage AI suggestions when working with unfamiliar data or complex table structures.

-## Troubleshooting

-**No Matches Found**
-This indicates the selected columns have no semantic relationship in the corpus.
-Try different column combinations or verify your data relates to the corpus domain.

-**Low Quality Matches**
-Results with low PMI scores suggest weak relationships.
-Consider using different columns, cleaning your data, or finding a bridge table.

-**Performance Issues**
-Large tables may take longer to process.
-Try the RS+JP algorithm for better performance, or consider sampling your data.

-**AI Suggestions Not Available**
-Ensure the Ollama service is running and the Mistral model is installed.

-## Summary

 You now have a complete understanding of how to use Project SEMA-JOIN for semantic table joins.
 Experiment with different tables, algorithms, and features to find the best approach for your data integration needs.